Visual-mov/Colorful-Julia/README.md

 **'--no_tweet'** - Will not tweet created image.
 No keys file is needed as well.

 ### Location for API keys
-If you intend for the bot to tweet the created image, a file containing the keys and access tokens named 'keys.txt' is needed.
-This file should be located in the repository's root directory (./Colorful-Julia/keys.txt).
+If you intend for the script to tweet the created image, a file containing the keys and access tokens for the Twitter API is needed.
+This file should be named `keys.txt` and located in the root directory of the repository (`./Colorful-Julia/keys.txt`).

 Formatting for this file is as follows, with each string separated by a newline:
 ```